 The useful life of intangible assets is assessed to be either finite or infinite.
-The Group's intangible assets consist of crypto-currencies, which are held for the Group's own account.
+The Group's intangible assets consist of digital assets, which are held for the Group's own account.
 No amortisation is being provided to write of the cost to its residual value, since the assets do not have a definite useful life.

-The cryptocurrencies were classified as intangible assets under IAS 38, 'Intangible Assets', because:
+The digital assets were classified as intangible assets under IAS 38, 'Intangible Assets', because: